mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Dublin's LearnUpon raises $56M for its online learning management system for enterprises
+  - Vectary, a design platform for 3D and AR, raises $7.3M from EQT and Blueyard
      <hr/>

-      - *One big technology by-product of the Covid-19 pandemic has been a much stronger focus on online education solutions — providing the tools for students to continue learning when the public health situation is preventing them from going into physical classrooms…*
+      - *Vectary, a design platform for 3D and Augmented Reality (AR), has raised a $7.3 million round led by European fund EQT Ventures.
+Existing investor BlueYard (Berlin) also participated.
+Vectary makes high-quality 3D design more accessible for consumers, garneri…*

-  - Trilo lets merchants offer rewards to customers choosing bank-to-bank payments
+  - Perch raises $123.5M to grow its stable of D2C brands that sell on Amazon
       <hr/>

-      - *Open banking enables bank-to-bank payments, meaning that (in theory) merchants should be able to accept payments without having to hand over fees to Visa or Mastercard or other payment providers, such as Stripe.
-The challenge, however, isn’t just implementing…*
+      - *While Amazon gradually builds out its own-branded line of products, third-party sellers continue to account for a significant part of the transaction volume and growth on its marketplace — by one estimate, accounting for $200 billion of the $335 billion in gr…*

-  - Eat Just partners with Proterra to launch a new subsidiary in Asia
+  - Tiliter bags $7.5M for its 'plug and play' cashierless checkout tech
       <hr/>

-      - *Eat Just, the plant-based food startup, is launching a new Asian subsidiary through a partnership with Proterra Investment Partners Asia.
-The agreement includes building Eat Just’s first factory in Asia, which will be based in Singapore.
-As part of the deal, …*
+      - *Tiliter, an Australian startup that’s using computer vision to power cashierless checkout tech that replaces the need for barcodes on products, has closed a $7.5 million Series A round of funding led by Investec Emerging Companies.
+The 2017-founded company is…*

-  - Intel agrees to sell its NAND business to SK Hynix for $9 billion
+  - Math learning platform Knowledgehook raises £13.5M Series A to expand globally
       <hr/>

-      - *SK Hynix, one of the world’s largest chip makers, announced today it will pay $9 billion for Intel’s flash memory business.
-Intel said it will use proceeds from the deal to focus on artificial intelligence, 5G and edge computing.
-“For Intel, this transaction …*
+      - *Given the nature of the COVID-19 pandemic, millions of students have switched to online learning.
+So whereas EdTech used to be somewhat of an also-ran in the venture stakes, it has now become one fo the hottest spaces on the planet.
+It’s therefore of title su…*

-  - Trump says 'nobody gets hacked' but forgot his hotel chain was hacked -- twice
+  - Dublin's LearnUpon raises $56M for its online learning management system for enterprises
       <hr/>

-       - *Hackers don't need an IQ score of 197 to break into your accounts.
-All they need is for you to lower your guard.*
+       - *One big technology by-product of the Covid-19 pandemic has been a much stronger focus on online education solutions — providing the tools for students to continue learning when the public health situation is preventing them from going into physical classrooms…*